 Particular life skills essential for both personal and career success in the areas of communications, mathematics, information management, interpersonal, personal, and critical thinking and problem-solving.
 Required in certificate, diploma, and advanced diploma programs.
 See also Ontario Essential employability skills.

-Component of the course outline identifying categories by which the student will be evaluatied.
+Component of the course outline identifying categories by which the student will be evaluated.

 The use of a credit course from another postsecondary institution deemed to satisfy a course requirement in a Georgian program; exemptions are granted on an individual basis; the transcript shows “EX” and no course mark.
 Differs from equivalent courses as it applies to courses from other institutions only; not used for Georgian to Georgian course equivalencies.

-Students who pay tuition fees for the Ministry approved programs in which they enroll.
+Students who pay tuition fees for the Ministry approved programs in which they enrol.